jocelynho/ga_capstone/technical_report/README.md

 ![](screenshots/eda_5.png)
 - The classes within the target variable are very imbalanced, with over 74% being serious, and 0.06% being fatal side effects.
 This would be addressed at a later stage, using the library `imblearn`.

-### NLP on text columns
+### Natural Language Processing (NLP) on text columns
 ![](screenshots/nlp.png)
+#### Drug targets
-- `CountVectorizer` was used on drug targets and drug indications. `ngram_range` of 2 was chosen after trial and error.
+- `CountVectorizer` was used, `ngram_range` of 2 was chosen after trial and error.
-- For drug targets, subunit alpha, muscarinic acetylcholine, adrenergic alpha and growth factor were the msot frequent words.
+- Subunit alpha, muscarinic acetylcholine, adrenergic alpha and growth factor related targets appeared the most.
+#### Drug indications
+- `CountVectorizer` was used, `ngram_range` of 2 was chosen after trial and error.
-- For drug indications, influenza prophylaxis, nausea and vomiting related to pregnancy, birth control, and high blood pressure were the most common words.
+- Influenza prophylaxis, nausea and vomiting related to pregnancy, birth control, and high blood pressure were the most common words.
+#### Drugs.com reviews
 - `TfidfVectorizer` was used on the drugs.com reviews.
-Words including blood pressure, birth control, weight gain, dry mouth, mood swings had high scores.
+- Words including blood pressure, birth control, weight gain, dry mouth, mood swings had high scores.
 Such side effects could also be related to birth control medications (e.g. weight gain, mood swings) and blood pressure medications (e.g. dry mouth).

 ## Data modeling
 ![](screenshots/models.png)
 Logistic Regression had the highest mean cross-validated accuracy score of 0.699.